Yaman-dot/PythonPerlinNoiseGen/README.md

-# PythonPerlinNoiseGen
+# Random World Generator 2D
-you need these libraries in order for the script to work
+This script uses perlin noise to generate the world, you need these libraries in order for the script to work

 matplotlib https://matplotlib.org/stable/users/installing/index.html
 noise https://pypi.org/project/noise/